near/docs/docs/tutorials/test-your-smart-contracts.md

 Congratulations!
 All of your blockchain work is done!

 Now, lets make a very simple JavaScript user interface (UI).
 First, we'll need to initialize the pieces we need so we can interact with the smart contract.
-Then, we'll write a few functions allowing us to interact with our canvas.
-This will allow us to save coordinate changes to the blockchain using the smart contract we wrote above.
+Then, we'll write a few functions that will allow us to paint on our canvas and save coordinate changes to the blockchain using the smart contract we wrote above.

 > In the file `src/main.js`
 > - Replace the values of `viewMethods` and `changeMethods` (lines 17 & 18) with our new smart contract methods.